Expert Workplace Investigators

-Verita is a specialist workplace investigator with more than 20 years experience providing support to private and public organisations.
-Our independent investigations draw on our HR expertise and specialist knowledge of regulated sectors such as healthcare and government to ensure your workplace investigation is carried out rapidly and thoroughly.
+Our independent investigations draw on our HR expertise and extensive experience to ensure each workplace investigation is carried out rapidly and thoroughly.

-If you require guidance on how to conduct an investigation, or have a workplace issue which requires an independent investigation, please book a free consultation or simply call us on 020 7494 5670 to discuss how we can help.
+If you have a workplace allegation or complaint which requires an independent investigation, we can help.
+Please book a free consultation or call us on 020 7494 5670 to discuss your situation.

 REQUEST A CALL BACK